Territorial integrity: History

 Prior to the modern era, there was not a clearly defined system of international boundaries.
 Rather, authority over territorial spaces was non-linear, often overlapping and shifting.
-According to Mark Zacher, "precisely surveyed national borders only came into clear view in the eighteenth century".
-Guntram Herb dates the emergence of clearly defined political territories to the 15th century.
+According to Mark Zacher, "precisely surveyed national borders only came into clear view in the eighteenth century."
+Guntram Herb dates the emergence of clearly defined political territories to the fifteenth century.

 The Peace of Westphalia in 1648 is commonly considered to have established territorial integrity as a cornerstone of sovereignty, embodied in the concept of Westphalian sovereignty, but even this did not necessarily reflect any absolute right to particular territory.
 Even after Westphalia, territorial exchange remained common between states.
 In turn, these states were culturally diverse and politically disorganized, and people were not collectively identified by state borders.

 The emergence of nationalism and self-determination in the 18th and 19th centuries began to alter people's perception of the states in which they resided.
 Nationalism promoted the belief that territory belonged to a nation and that the territorial integrity of a nation should be respected.
-Guntram Herb argues national identity is "dependent on territory because only territory provides tangible evidence of the nation's existence and its historical roots, and a nation needs a clearly demarcated national territory to demand its own state".
-John Etherington agrees, stating: "Underlying all nationalist claims over territory is the proposition that nation and territory ultimately belong to each other, to the extent that the characteristic features of each cannot be understood without making reference to the other".
+Guntram Herb argues national identity is "dependent on territory because only territory provides tangible evidence of the nation's existence and its historical roots, and a nation needs a clearly demarcated national territory to demand its own state."
+John Etherington agrees, stating: "Underlying all nationalist claims over territory is the proposition that nation and territory ultimately belong to each other, to the extent that the characteristic features of each cannot be understood without making reference to the other."
 He observes how, because all nationalist movements necessarily make territorial claims in a world marked by competing claims over territory, this becomes an essential part of their self-justification.

 Following World War I, the establishment of the League of Nations ushered in a new era of international cooperation.
 The League's Covenant codified territorial integrity as a key principle of international law.
 However, the political conditions for maintaining the territorial status quo after the war were not always maintained and various post-war settlements involved exchanges of territory irrespective of local populations.

 With the formation of the United Nations (UN) and, later, such organizations as the Conference on Security and Cooperation in Europe (now Organization for Security and Co-operation in Europe), territorial integrity became a well-established part of international resolutions.
 The UN Charter of 1945 affirmed states’ obligation not to use force to alter state boundaries.
-Enforcement difficulties in the 21st century have led to controversy on possible re-emergence of the right of conquest as international law.
+Enforcement difficulties in the twenty-first century have led to controversy on possible re-emergence of the right of conquest as international law.

 In a changing world

-The recent (post-World War II) strict application of territorial integrity has given rise to a number of problems and, when faced with reality "on the ground", can be seen as too artificial a construct.
+The recent (post-World War II) strict application of territorial integrity has given rise to a number of problems and, when faced with reality "on the ground," can be seen as too artificial a construct.